 9,000 books circulated each year

 Within six months of joining, many learners gained a full year in their reading level

 602 learners attend the After-School club facilities and benefit from the Graff mobile learning centres and other support programmes

 17 After-School Clubs are visited once a week by all programmes

 The Pebbles Project

-Since the inception of the organisation in 2004, Pebbles has impacted the lives of more than 1,000 children and their families in areas of education, nutrition, health, community and protection.
-Through the Pebbles Owethu Clinic, a full range of critical wellness and health services is provided to the communities and all of the children.
+Since the inception of the organisation in 2004, the Pebbles Project has had an impact on more than 4,000 children and their families in areas including education, nutrition, health, community and protection.
+Through the Pebbles Owethu Clinic, a full range of critical wellness and health services is provided to the children and wider communities.

 Real People.
 Real Changes.